kcarter2001/CSCI4221ASUFall25_G4/README.md

 Progress Report

-Tionna (Front-End):

-Started designing the home and recipe pages using React Native.
+Tionna (Front-End): Started designing the home and recipe pages using React Native.
 Set up navigation and layout for the app screens.
 Time spent: 2 hours

 KyLeigh (Back-End / Creative Design):
 Created initial design mockups and app logo.
 Organized folder structure for backend integration.
 Connected image assets (e.g., food photos) to the code.
 Time spent: 2.5 hours

 Kenzie (Data & Logistics):
 Collected recipe and nutrition data for app database.
 Began organizing data in JSON format for integration.
 Updated spreadsheet for ingredient tracking.

-Time spent: 2 hours
+Time spent: 3 hours

-2. Issues Discussed

-Some image links not showing correctly in the app.
+2. Issues Discussed: Some image links not showing correctly in the app.
 Need to finalize color scheme and fonts for consistent UI.
 Still deciding on how to store user recipe preferences (local or cloud database).

 3. Action Items / Next Steps
 KyLeigh will finish backend setup and help style pages.
 Tionna will connect navigation between pages and work on responsiveness.
 Kenzie will clean up the data file and upload all recipes into the system.

+Updated PBI

 | PBI (Product Backlog Item)        | Status                   | Sprint  | Estimate                        | Assigned | Reviewer |
 |----------------------------------|--------------------------|----------|---------------------------------|----------|----------|